arduino/ArduinoCore-samd/README.md

 # Arduino Core for SAMD21 CPU

-This repository containts the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).
+This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).

 ## Installation on Arduino IDE